Holly Humberstone

 Holly Ffion Humberstone (born 17 December 1999) is an English singer-songwriter from Grantham, England.
 In 2021, she signed a recording contract with Interscope and Polydor Records.
-Her first EP following the signings, The Walls Are Way Too Thin, was released on 12 November 2021.
-Humberstone won the Brit Award for Rising Star at the 2022 Brit Awards.
+Her first extended play (EP) following the signings, The Walls Are Way Too Thin, was released in November 2021.
+Afterwards, she won the Brit Award for Rising Star at the 2022 Brit Awards.
+She released her debut studio album, Paint My Bedroom Black, in October 2023.
+Her work Haunted House was nominated for the Best Song Musically and Lyrically Ivor Novello Award.

 Early life

 Humberstone is from Grantham and is one of four sisters.
-Both her parents are medics.
-She studied at the Liverpool Institute for Performing Arts.
+Her parents are NHS doctors.
+She studied at Kesteven and Grantham Girls' Grammar School and the Liverpool Institute for Performing Arts.